 Since 1996, incoming MIT Freshmen have been given special opportunities to get involved with the MIT community via what are now called the Freshman Pre-Orientation Programs (FPOPs).
-This is the sixth year of the Discover Electrical Engineering and Computer Science Program.
+This is the seventh year of the Discover Electrical Engineering and Computer Science Program.
 Explore this site and stay tuned to this site as our class of (roughly 40) students discovers what EECS is all about.

 While you might imagine that Electrical Engineering and Computer Science (EECS) is limited to "circuit hackers" and "code monkeys," in reality EECS graduates can be found in almost every field of academia and industry, including communications, biology, manufacturing, energy systems, finance, physics, and many more.
 MIT's EECS program is designed to give you the breadth of problem solving tools and creative thinking you need to tackle any of these fields, and there are great opportunities to specialize and apply these skills in the department as you advance.
 In the Discover Electrical Engineering and Computer Science (DEECS) program, you will experience the strength of Course VI first-hand, and you’ll see what makes us the most popular department at MIT.